Beluguy/ELEC291/README.md

 # Elec-291
-Any Additional Notes/Warnings/Updates For Software Side
+Any Additional Notes/Warnings/Updates For Software Side:

+Hello there